George Chetwynd: Business appointments

 Chetwynd left the North East Development Council in February 1967 to become Deputy Chairman of the Land Commission.
 This appointment was part-time and allowed him to increase his business involvement: he was a Director of the Northern and Tubes Group of British Steel Corporation from 1968 and a board member of the whole British Steel Corporation group from 1970.
-He was Chairman of the Land Commission from 1970, an appointment intended to be for three years but actually lasted only one.
+He was Chairman of the Land Commission from 1970, an appointment intended to be for three years but actually lasted only one: the incoming Conservative Government wound up the Land Commission in 1971.

 A Director of the Northern Industrial Development Board from 1972, Chetwynd decreased his involvement as the 1970s went on.
 He moved onto the Northern Regional Health Authority as vice-chairman from 1973 to 1976, and as chairman from 1978.
 He was also Chairman of the Council of BBC Radio Cleveland from 1976 to 1978.
 He was given a Knighthood in the Queen's Birthday Honours list.
 He was replaced as Chairman of the Northern Regional Health Authority in June 1982 by Norman Fowler shortly after criticising the Conservative government's conduct of a pay dispute, although this was said to have been a coincidence.